zjm4us/plotting_examples/README.md

 # plotting_examples

-The included Jupyter notebook gives examples of making basic plots needed to work on upcoming exercises.
+The included Jupyter notebook gives additional examples of making basic plots needed to work on upcoming exercises.

 Exercise 1:
 - Complete cells at the bottom of the notebook and include your updated notebooknotebook in your repo.